Norman Bates: Psycho: Sanitarium

+In the 2016 authorized novel Psycho: Sanitarium by Chet Williamson which takes place between Robert Bloch's novels Psycho and Psycho II, it follows Norman Bates in the institute following the events of the original Psycho novel.
+He is under the care of Dr. Felix Reed, and there is an apparent revelation that Norman has a twin brother named Robert Newman who was separated from birth.
+It is revealed that Robert Newman was another split persona of Norman, manifested through manipulations by Felix Reed to try and have the mental health system overhauled.
+Norman ends up killing Felix Reed and subsequently falls into a catatonic state due to the trauma.

 Film sequels

 Psycho II

 In 1983's Psycho II, the first sequel to the original film, Norman is released from the institution twenty-two years after his arrest, seemingly cured.
-He meets Mary Samuels (Meg Tilly)—later revealed to be Mary Loomis, Lila and Sam Loomis's daughter and Marion Crane's niece—and falls in love with her.
+Sam Loomis has died at this point.
+Norman meets Mary Samuels (Meg Tilly)—later revealed to be Mary Loomis, Lila and Sam Loomis's daughter and Marion Crane's niece—and falls in love with her.
 However, a series of mysterious murders occurs, as well as strange appearances and messages from his mother, and Norman slowly loses his grip on sanity.
 The mysterious appearances and messages turn out to be a plot by Lila to drive him insane again in order to get him recommitted.
 The actual murders turn out to be the work of Norman's coworker, Emma Spool (Claudia Bryar).
 Before Norman discovers this, however, Mary Loomis is shot dead by the police during a confrontation with Norman, and Mrs. Spool murders Lila.
 When Spool tells Norman that she is his real mother, he kills her and embalms her corpse while assuming the "Mother" personality once again.

 Psycho III

-In 1986's Psycho III, set a month later, Norman continues to struggle, unsuccessfully, against "Mother"'s dominion.
-He also finds another love interest named Maureen Coyle (Diana Scarwid), who eventually dies at "Mother"'s hand.
+In 1986's Psycho III, set a month later, Norman continues to struggle, unsuccessfully, against "Mother's" dominion.
+He also finds another love interest named Maureen Coyle (Diana Scarwid), who eventually dies at "Mother's" hand.
 In the film, Mrs. Spool's corpse is first discovered by sleazy musician Duane Duke (Jeff Fahey), whom Norman kills when Duke tries to use the discovery to blackmail Norman.
 Tracy Venable (Roberta Maxwell), a reporter interested in Norman's case, finds out that Spool was in fact Norman's aunt—Norma Bates' sister—who was in love with Norman's father and killed him when he chose Norma over her.
 She then kidnapped the child Norman, believing him to be her own, but she was arrested and institutionalized, leaving Norman to be raised by Norma.

 "Mother" orders Norman to kill Tracy, but in the end he destroys Spool's corpse, attempting to break free of her control.
 He is then arrested and put back in the institution.